-The net proceeds to us from this offering, after deducting underwriting discounts and our estimated offering expenses, are estimated to be approximately billion.
-We intend to use the proceeds from this offering, together with the estimated aggregate net proceeds of \$ billion from our proposed concurrent convertible notes offering and \$1.5 billion of borrowings under the 364-Day Revolving Credit Facility, to repay a portion of the outstanding borrowings under the Bridge Loan Facility, including loans made by certain of the underwriters or their affiliates.
+The net proceeds to us from this offering, after deducting underwriting discounts and our estimated offering expenses, are estimated to be approximately \$2.47 billion.
+We intend to use the proceeds from this offering, together with the estimated aggregate net proceeds of \$5.94 billion from our proposed concurrent convertible notes offering and \$1.5 billion of borrowings under the 364-Day Revolving Credit Facility, to repay a portion of the outstanding borrowings under the Bridge Loan Facility, including loans made by certain of the underwriters or their affiliates.
 See "Underwriting."
-At December 3, 2007, we had \$15 billion outstanding under the Bridge Loan Facility matures on November 27, 2008.
+At December 3, 2007, we had \$15 billion outstanding under the Bridge Loan Facility currently bear interest at approximately 5.21% per year.
+The Bridge Loan Facility matures on November 27, 2008.
 The borrowings under the Bridge Loan Facility were used to fund the cash payments made to shareholders of Transocean and GlobalSantaFe in the Transactions.